 This is a double track junction where lines of the Lanarkshire and Ayrshire Railway meet between Cathcart and Newton.
+The junction was formed in 1904.

 Two tracks run separately north west to form a flying junction at Cathcart North Junction.
 This connection provides a useful diversionary route when the main line through Cambuslang is closed.